ZuanAce/Huntress-CTF-2024/Reverse Engineering/GoCrackMe1/README.md

 ## Approach
-1. You’re given a ZIP file which, when you unzip, gives a Go binary file.
-This was my first time dealing with a Go binary.
-And in case you don’t know, Go binaries are a lot harder to crack than C binaries.
+1. I was handed a ZIP file that contained a single Go binary file.
+Go binaries are notoriously tougher to crack compared to C binaries due to their structure and optimizations.
-2. Using IDA, decompile the file and found the `main.main function`.
+2. It was time to fire up IDA Pro!
+After a bit of digging, I found the `main.main function`.

    ![image](https://github.com/user-attachments/assets/e959e313-61cd-44a5-8cbe-a5749ae8f94d)